• Welcome to Raising Teens Today!

 When my kids were young, I swear I cared about everything…

-I cared how many servings of fruit and vegetables they were getting every day, that they hung up their wet towels after taking a shower, and that their bedrooms were always picked up.
-I monitored every single grade, kept up with who they were hanging out with, and made bloody well sure they were getting enough fresh air.
+I cared how many servings of fruit and vegetables they were getting every day, that their bedrooms were always picked and I made bloody well sure they were getting enough fresh air.
 Heck, I even made sure they crawled into a freshly made bed every night.

 I was on top of everything.
 Boy, have things changed (thankfully, for my kids’ sake).